Circuit de la Sarthe (Le Mans)

 - mechanical compliance through transitions

-- and long-run tire management
+- long-run tire management

 Starting Setup — Build for Stability at Speed